 Once you’ve listed your home you are at the mercy of the market.
 It’s worth noting that the days-to-sell figure quoted above is the median, so there will be properties that find a buyer in less time and properties that take longer to sell.
 And each region is different.
 The median days to sell for Northland in August was 71 days while in Southland it was 37.

 The temperature of the market also matters.
-For example, when the market was hot in early 2021, the median days to sell in New Zealand was 28 days.
+For example, when the market was hot in early 2021, the median days to sell in New Zealand dropped to 28.

 Property type has a bearing as does the month of the year.
-Higher-end properties can take longer to sell because there are fewer buyers who can afford those homes, while properties hitting the market in December can expect lengthier waits, as buyers tend go away over Christmas.
+Higher-end properties can take longer to sell because fewer buyers can afford those homes, while properties hitting the market in December can expect lengthier waits, as buyers tend to go away over Christmas.

 And it’s worth noting that the sales data only pertains to properties that have sold.
 In reality, about a third of properties listed never sell.
-So there is the potential that your home sits on the market for much longer.
+So there is the potential that your home will sit on the market for much longer.

 3. Getting the money